Elementum 3D Launches Commercial Availability of NASA’s GRX-810 High-Temperature Superalloy

 GRX-810 Superalloy Now Commercially Available

-Elementum 3D, based in Thornton, Colorado, has announced the commercial release of GRX-810, a high-temperature nickel cobalt chromium oxide dispersion strengthened (ODS) superalloy.
-Developed by NASA’s Glenn Research Center under the leadership of Dr. Tim Smith, this material is now available for commercial use through a co-exclusive licensing agreement with Elementum 3D.
-The company has already shipped its first batch of GRX-810 to a customer in October and has the capacity to produce up to 1.5 tons per week.
+Elementum 3D, based in Thornton, Colorado, has announced the commercial launch of GRX-810.
+This high-temperature nickel cobalt chromium oxide dispersion strengthened (ODS) superalloy was developed by NASA’s Glenn Research Center, led by Dr. Tim Smith.
+Elementum 3D now holds a co-exclusive licensing agreement to distribute the material.
+The company shipped its first batch of GRX-810 in October and can produce up to 1.5 tons per week.

-Dr. Jacob Nuechterlein, Elementum 3D CEO and Founder, highlighted the rapid development of the material, stating, “The successful commercialization of GRX-810 within six months demonstrates our ability to transform concepts into reality and bring cutting-edge materials to market swiftly.”
+Dr. Jacob Nuechterlein, CEO and Founder of Elementum 3D, praised the rapid commercialization of the superalloy, stating, “Achieving GRX-810’s market release within six months shows our ability to quickly bring cutting-edge materials to market.”

 Material Properties and Benefits for Advanced Manufacturing

-GRX-810 is engineered to offer exceptional mechanical strength, outstanding creep performance, and enhanced oxidation resistance at high temperatures.
-Creep resistance, a material’s ability to withstand continuous stress without failure at elevated temperatures, is a key feature that sets GRX-810 apart.
-This superalloy offers up to 1,000 times better creep resistance compared to other additively manufactured superalloys, with a two-fold increase in strength and oxidation resistance.
+GRX-810 delivers exceptional mechanical strength, outstanding creep resistance, and enhanced oxidation resistance at high temperatures.
+Compared to other superalloys, it offers up to 1,000 times better creep resistance, along with twice the strength and oxidation resistance.

 Impact on Aerospace, Space, and Energy Industries